migue11c/sshgame/README.md

 # sshgame
-tui game played over ssh
+tui game that isnt actually played over ssh, that was just the initial name

 done:
   - main and login menus